 Who is most impacted by state-level abortion restrictions and Supreme Court decisions?

-Using the example of Texas, laws like S.B.8 impact all pregnant people in the state, but especially Black women and Latinas due to structural economic barriers leading to lower economic well-being.
 Texas is already one of 12 states that has not expanded Medicaid and maternal health outcomes are poor.
 Additionally, Texas has already enacted 25 abortion restrictions in the past decade.
 During this time, the number of abortion providers in the state has been reduced by half.
 This new ban is effectively a near-total ban on abortion, due to logistical, legal and financial hurdles that patients would have to navigate in such a small window of time.
 As legal abortion care in Texas is drastically limited, the average one-way driving distance to an abortion provider has increased from 12 miles to 243 miles, 20 times the distance.
 Existing restrictions to abortion care as of 2020 in Texas already cost the state over $14 billion annually in economic losses.
-The NAACP also recently called on free agents in five major North American professional sports leagues not to sign contracts with Texas-based teams on Thursday, citing restrictions to voting and abortion rights.
+The NAACP also recently called on free agents in five major North American professional sports leagues not to sign contracts with Texas-based teams, citing restrictions to voting and abortion rights.

 How will people get the care they need?

-Providers of comprehensive reproductive health care, includng abortion, liken providing services in states with draconian laws to providing care in a war zone.
-Patients go to extraordinary lengths to get the procedure – traveling hundreds of miles, sleeping in cars, figuring out childcare, choosing between food and healthcare.
+Providers of comprehensive reproductive health care, including abortion, go further and liken providing services in states with draconian laws to providing care in a war zone.
+Patients go to extraordinary lengths to get the procedure—traveling hundreds of miles, sleeping in cars, figuring out childcare, choosing between food and healthcare.
 Patients are confused and worried already as providers navigate constant battles to keep doors open.
 Already providers fly in from out of state to deliver care where health care capacity is limited.
-Even flight delays cause appointment delays — yet patients are deeply appreciative for getting the care they need.
+Even flight delays cause appointment delays—yet patients are deeply appreciative for getting the care they need.

-The Washington Post profiles Dr. Meera Shah, one of 50 or so doctors who regularly travel to 20 states to perform abortions for patients who would otherwise not have access to the essential procedure.
+ABC News profiles Dr. Shelly Tien, one of 50 or so doctors who regularly travel to 20 states to perform abortions for patients who would otherwise not have access to the essential procedure.
 The WSJ talks to abortion providers in Illinois, which are preparing for a surge in patients from surrounding states with trigger laws that could spring into place after if Roe is overturned.

 No patient should have to travel hours across a state or across state lines, in addition to other logistical burdens as a result of unnecessary, dangerous, and unconstitutional healthcare restrictions.
 If the Supreme Court were to overturn or diminish Roe v.
 Wade, the average American could have to travel 125-200 miles to reach an abortion provider, compared to the current average of 25 miles.